De Havilland Mosquito: Inception of the de Havilland fast bomber

 Still believing this could be improved, and after examining more concepts based on the Albatross and the new all-metal DH.95 Flamingo, de Havilland settled on designing a new aircraft that would be aerodynamically clean, wooden, and powered by the Merlin, which offered substantial future development.
-The new design would be faster than foreseeable enemy fighter aircraft, and could dispense with defensive armament which would slow it and make interception or losses to antiaircraft guns more likely.
+The new design would be faster than foreseeable enemy fighter aircraft, and could dispense with defensive armament which would slow it and make interception or losses to anti-aircraft guns more likely.
 Instead, high speed and good manoeuvrability would make evading fighters and ground fire easier.
 The lack of turrets simplified production, reduced drag, and reduced production time, with a delivery rate far in advance of competing designs.
 Without armament, the crew could be reduced to a pilot and navigator.
 Whereas contemporary RAF design philosophy favoured well-armed heavy bombers, this mode of design was more akin to the German philosophy of the Schnellbomber.
 At a meeting in early October 1938 with Geoffrey de Havilland and Charles Walker (de Havilland's chief engineer), the Air Ministry showed little interest, and instead asked de Havilland to build wings for other bombers as a subcontractor.

 By September 1939, de Havilland had produced preliminary estimates for single- and twin-engined variations of light-bomber designs using different engines, speculating on the effects of defensive armament on their designs.
 One design, completed on 6 September, was for an aircraft powered by a single 2000 hp Napier Sabre, with a wingspan of 47 ft and capable of carrying a 1000 lb bomb load 1500 mi.
 On 20 September, in another letter to Wilfrid Freeman, de Havilland wrote "…we believe that we could produce a twin-engine bomber which would have a performance so outstanding that little defensive equipment would be needed."
 By 4 October, work had progressed to a twin-engined light bomber with a wingspan of 51 ft and powered by Merlin or Griffon engines, the Merlin favoured because of availability.
 On 7 October 1939, a month into the war, the nucleus of a design team under Eric Bishop moved to the security and secrecy of Salisbury Hall to work on what was later known as the DH.98.
 (Note: Bishop had worked on the DH.88 Comet and the Albatross under de Havilland's then-chief designer A. E. Hagg.)
 For more versatility, Bishop made provision for four 20 mm cannon in the forward half of the bomb bay, under the cockpit, firing via blast tubes and troughs under the fuselage.